podanypepa/connpool/README.md

 # connpool

-Golang package for creating a usage connection pool to MongoDB.
+Golang package for creating a connection pool to MongoDB.

 ## installation